Venti

 - Genesis Block: A special procedure within the

-handled the creation of the first transaction (a system-internal initialization) and the first block, using a predefined value (“Bloque Inicial”) for theprev_hash
+TransaccionInicialSerializerhandled the creation of the first transaction (a system-internal initialization) and the first block, using a predefined value (“Bloque Inicial”) for theprev_hashfield.

 - Transaction Hashing: When a